 For as long as I can remember, flour has been a staple in my pantry.
-My favorite breads and pastries are just impossible without it!
+My favorite bread and pastries are just impossible without it!

 And speaking of food, flour is also one of the most common ingredients in many food labels.

 So as a vegan, whether you’re into baking or not, this is a question you must think of: